Local History & Historic Preservation Conference

 Ho-Chunk Nation

-William “Nąąwącekǧize” Quackenbush began a career in the Ho-Chunk Nation Heritage Preservation Department in 1999 as a land specialist focusing on realty, land-into-trust applications, and cultural and natural resource management.
-In 2004, the Cultural Resources Division requested for William to be transferred to become the Tribal Historic Preservation Officer (THPO) for the Ho-Chunk Nation, who was at that time creating their Ho-Chunk Nation THPO program to address tribal preservation needs.
-William has served as the Ho-Chunk Nation's THPO since 2006.
-In 2006, William also was named the Ho-Chunk Nation Heritage Preservation Department - Cultural Resources Division Manager.
+William Nąąwącekǧize Quackenbush began a career in the Ho-Chunk Nation Heritage Preservation Department in 1999 as a land specialist focusing on realty, land-into-trust applications, and cultural and natural resource management.
+In 2004, Quackenbush became the Tribal Historic Preservation Officer (THPO) for the Ho-Chunk Nation, spearheading the creation of the Nation's THPO program to address tribal preservation needs.
+Since 2006, Quackenbush has served as both the THPO and the Ho-Chunk Nation Heritage Preservation Department & Cultural Resources Division Manager.

-William will present "Indigenous Oral History – Is It Relevant Today?"
-The oral history of the Ho-Chunk People reflects upon a direct connection to their ancestral territories which encompasses much of Wisconsin as we know it today.
-Stories referring to the last glacial episode speak of the Ho-Chunk residing in what they referred to as a place of refuge – that being the beloved driftless area as we refer to it today.
-As the glaciers receded to the north, the Ho-Chunk orally memorialized the environmental change taking place and how they adapted to the environment we find ourselves experiencing today.
-Listen in as the Ho-Chunk Nation’s Tribal Historic Preservation Officer answers the question on how relevant of a role - if any - indigenous oral history plays in the 21st century.
+Quackenbush will present "Indigenous Oral History – Is It Relevant Today?"
+The oral history of the Ho-Chunk People reflects upon a direct connection to their ancestral territories, which encompass much of Wisconsin as we know it today.
+Stories referring to the last glacial episode speak of the Ho-Chunk residing in what they referred to as a place of refuge – what we now know as the beloved Driftless Area.
+As the glaciers receded to the north, the Ho-Chunk orally memorialized the environmental change taking place and how they adapted to the environment we now find ourselves experiencing.
+Listen in as the Ho-Chunk Nation's Tribal Historic Preservation Officer answers the question of how relevant of a role - if any - indigenous oral history plays in the 21st century.

 Melanie Adams